P422 Fairuz

 Features

-• Three filter shapes per band: Bell, Contour, and Contour X2
+• Four op-amp EQ bands with three filter shapes: Bell, Contour, and Contour X2

-• Stepped or continuous frequency selection — stepped points chosen by ear, with deliberate gaps that avoid problem zones
+• Stepped or continuous frequency: stepped points chosen by ear, with deliberate gaps that avoid problem zones

-• TREMOR infrasonic circuit — builds sub-bass foundation before the EQ bands
+• TREMOR infrasonic circuit: sub-bass foundation before the EQ

 • LO and HI sculpting shelves with complementary dip behavior